adamd9/wmscimify/README.md

 The purpose of this project is to take the existing <a href="https://developer.walkme.com/reference#user-management-api">WalkMe User Management API</a> and make it <a href='https://docs.microsoft.com/en-us/azure/active-directory/app-provisioning/use-scim-to-provision-users-and-groups'>a SCIM compliant endpoint</a> to the point where it can be practically used for automated user provisioning in Azure AD.

 Functional gaps that prevent the WalkMe User Management API from being used for automated user provisioning:
- - Needs to support a permenant
+ - Needs to support a permenant API bearer token, rather than the 24hour token issued by our Get Auth Token API (https://api.walkme.com/accounts/connect/token)
- - Needs to support a GET filter query on userName
+ - Needs to support a GET filter query on userName, as Azure uses this for validating the endpoint as a valid SCIM endpoint (and when identifying matching WalkMe users for reconciliation)
+ - GET user requests: Return the human readable role display name, for matching with App Roles during provisioning
+ - PUT/PATCH user requests: Expose a PATCH method and convert it to a PUT request to the WalkMe API
+ - PUT/PATCH user requests: Accepting the human readable role display name as part of a PATCH request, and submit the Access Role ID for the corresponding PUT request
+ - POST user requests: Assign a secure, random throwaway password, as while the WalkMe spec says that password is optional, apparently it isn't and the request fails without one.

 ## 🏁 Getting Started <a name = "getting_started"></a>